Grilled Sriracha-Sesame Turkey Meatballs

 If you use lean ground turkey and 100% whole wheat breadcrumbs, these meatballs are a good choice for phase 2 or 3 of the South Beach Diet.
 If made with almond meal you can eat them for Phase One or other low-carb diets.
-I'd cook something like World's Easiest Grilled Vegetables or Spicy Grilled Eggplant to share the grill with the meatballs.
-(If you're looking for low-carb turkey meatballs, I recommend these Phase One Turkey Meatballs with Romano Cheese and Herbs.)
+(If you’re looking for low-carb turkey meatballs, I recommend these Phase One Turkey Meatballs with Romano Cheese and Herbs

 Find More Recipes Like This One:

 If you want nutritional information for a recipe, you can sign up for a free membership with Yummly

 and use the Yum button on my site to save the recipe and see the nutritional information.
 Another option is entering the recipe into this Recipe Nutrition Analyzer

 , which will calculate it for you.

 Slow Cooker Turkey Recipes Photo Index Page ~ Slow Cooker from Scratch